guille-gil/guille-gil/README.md

 - Bachelors from the University of Granada, Spain 🇪🇸
 - Exchange at the prestigious University of Edinburgh 🏴󠁧󠁢󠁳󠁣󠁴󠁿
-- Currently exploring Technology and Operations Management at the University of Groningen 🇳🇱
+- Currently pursuing Technology and Operations Management at the University of Groningen 🇳🇱

 ### 💻 Technical Skills